yanscalyr/scalyr-aws-serverless/cloudwatch_logs/README.md

 1. An application, service, or resource that is currently sending logs to CloudWatch.
 2. A Scalyr Write Logs API key.
+3. (Optional) If you chose to enable `AutoSubscribeLogGroups` in the configuration, you will need CloudTrail logging enabled (have at least one trail) for any future log groups to be auto-subscribed.

 ## Deployment